KDE/digikam-doc/setup_application/video_settings.rst

 The **Probe Size** value set probing size in bytes, i.e. the size of the data to analyze to get stream information.
 A higher value will enable detecting more information in case it is dispersed into the stream, but will increase latency.
 Must be an integer not lesser than 32.
 It is 5000000 by default.

 The **Max analyze duration** value specify how many microseconds are analyzed to probe the input.
 A higher value will enable detecting more accurate information, but will increase latency.
 It defaults to 5,000,000 microseconds = 5 seconds.

-The **Reset** button allows to clear all settings to default values.

 .. figure:: images/setup_video_avformat.webp
     :alt: